A Day in the Life: Assistant District Attorney

 4:45 p.m.: Contact court clerks regarding hearing status of various cases.

-5:10 p.m.: Review documents for money laundering and call witnesses and corporate officers for interviews in the next few days.
+5:10 p.m.: Review documents for money laundering case, and call witnesses and corporate officers for interviews in the next few days.

 6:15 p.m.: Head home.